Psychological Research MS

 About the Program

-The MS in Psychological Research is designed to provide a research-intensive experience, advanced coursework, and professional development to Temple University students completing their undergraduate degree in Psychology who intend to pursue doctoral studies in any of the academic psychology disciplines.
-Students in the 32-credit program work with a faculty sponsor to develop and carry out a master’s project; complete graduate-level coursework in methodology, statistics, ethics and topical seminars; and engage in professional development activities that prepare them for doctoral-level studies and enhance their applications to PhD programs.
+The accelerated +1 MS in Psychological Research is designed to provide a research-intensive experience, advanced coursework and professional development to current Temple University students completing their undergraduate degree in Psychology who intend to pursue doctoral studies in any of the academic psychology disciplines.
+Students enter the program as senior psychology majors and complete the MS degree with only one additional year of graduate coursework.
+Students in the 30-credit program work with a faculty sponsor to develop and carry out a master’s project; complete graduate-level coursework in methodology, statistics, ethics and topical seminars; and engage in professional development activities that prepare them for doctoral-level studies and enhance their applications to PhD programs.

 The MS in Psychological Research is separate and distinct from the PhD program offered by the Department of Psychology and Neuroscience and does not lead to entrance into the Psychology PhD program.
 Prospective doctoral students must apply directly to the PhD program.